Let’s say you have a goal.

 Because when you leave space for magic and creativity and let go of ‘the how’, the world expands.

-Many people are uncomfortable with this.
+Many people are uncomfortable with this level of ambiguity.
 They want to jump to the how BEFORE they believe.
 Their underlying ‘truths’ keep them from suspending reality temporarily and being open and creative.
 They want evidence immediately that they'll be successful.
 For example, a teacher may want to make more money to improve their life, pay for their kid’s college, have a better retirement.
 They may think ‘what if I could make $20k more a year?”
 But then their underlying ‘truth’ monster says, ‘yes but how?
 Your salary is set at $50k!’

 And with that, creativity is killed.